vpspeech/summerschool2024/index.md

 ---

 ## <span style="color:green">**Course Overview**</span>
-The University of Eastern Finland (UEF) hosts a number of different summer courses in August 2024.
+<p align="justify"> The University of Eastern Finland (UEF) hosts a number of different summer
+courses in August 2024.
 The course *Machine Learning for Speech* is organized by the School of Computing of the UEF.
-Contact teaching takes place at the Joensuu campus of the UEF from August 12th to 16th.
+Contact teaching takes place at the Joensuu campus of the UEF from August 12th to 16th. </p>

 <!--The first day includes course introduction, introduction to machine
 learning, YXZ and basics of deep learning for modeling